-Negotiated agreements can only be wholesomely favorable when the legal frameworks, business regulations, and tax laws are also fair.
-Therefore, parties in negotiation from the outset should seek to discover any new legal encumbrance(s) to their negotiation process.
-For instance, in early 2019, the Federal Government reviewed its policies on royalties and taxes.
-It ordered foreign oil and gas companies to pay almost $20 billion in taxes, which it says they were owing to local government and states.
+Negotiated agreements can only be wholly favorable when the legal frameworks, business regulations, and tax laws are also fair.
+Therefore, from the outset, parties in negotiation should seek to discover any new legal encumbrance(s) to their negotiation process.
+For instance, in early 2019, the federal government reviewed its policies on royalties and taxes.
+It ordered IOCs to pay almost US$20 billion in taxes, which it says were owing to local government and states.
 The companies were jolted and jittery.
-It was like a thunderbolt from the outer space, which caught the IOCs unaware.
-From the surface, the directive could be very harmless.
-But from a deeper perspective, the new legal framework was going to dig holes in the companies' financial baskets involved.
-It could snowball into multiple litigations, which might erode the funds that would have been deployed into welfare benefits.
+It was like a thunderbolt from outer space, which caught them unaware.
+On the surface, the directive could appear harmless.
+But from a deeper perspective, the new legal framework was going to dig holes in the companies’ financial baskets.
+It could snowball into multiple litigations, which might erode the funds that would have gone into welfare benefits.
 It could also deter future investments, which would lead to job losses and an increase in the country’s unemployment rate.
-The Petroleum Industry Bill, which sought to transform the industry, started from 2000 and yet to birth.
-The non-passage of the PIB impasse has slowed down investments, delayed the downstream's deregulation process, led to a lack of funds, stunted development, and recurrent redundancies with a near-comatose industry that is not presently competitive.
+The Petroleum Industry Bill (PIB), which sought to transform the industry, was introduced in 2000 and as of the time of writing has yet to birth.
+The non-passage of the PIB has slowed down investments, delayed the downstream sector’s deregulation process, led to a lack of funds, stunted development, and maintained recurrent redundancies, leaving a near-comatose industry that is not currently competitive.

-Environment
+(f) Environmental

-With a potent industry regulator, there should be a reduction in breaches on health, safety, and environmental protocols.
-The elimination of accidents, working hour losses would lead to increased company profits and make more money available for welfare benefits.
+With a potent industry regulator, there should be a reduction in breaches of health, safety, and environmental protocols.
+The elimination of accidents and working hour losses would lead to increased company profits and make more money available for welfare benefits.

-The Use of Six Hats in Negotiation
+Six Hats

-Dr. Edward de Bono’s six thinking hats explored the world of imaginary six colored hats, which people could put on during a decision making process.
-In his opinion, the hats help a group working on a standard task to use parallel thinking.
+Dr. Edward de Bono’s six thinking hats explored the world of imaginary colored hats, which people could put on during a decision-making process (Mulder, 2014).
+In de Bono’s opinion, the hats help a group working on a standard task to use parallel thinking.
 The color of the hat would connote the direction of the group’s thoughts towards a particular endeavor.
-Though he opined that the main idea is to have the group “wear only one hat at a time,” I believe that in negotiations, different actors should wear different hats in line with assigned roles and tasks within the team.
-However, the leader should almost all the time put on the blue hat to interrogate other team members' decisions.
+Although he opined that the main idea is to have the group “wear only one hat at a time,” I believe that in negotiations, different actors should wear different hats in line with assigned roles and tasks within the team.
+However, the leader should almost all the time put on the blue hat to interrogate other team members’ decisions (Table 1).

+[Table 1 goes near here][& the following two-line table title goes above the table]

+Table 1

+Adapting Dr. Edward de Bono’s Six Thinking Hats to the Decision-Making Process in Negotiation

+Process flow

-Table 1.
-Adapting Dr. Edward de Bono’s six thinking hats in the decision-making process in negotiation.
-NEEDS PERMISSIONThe preparation for any collective bargaining begins with planning.
-The success of any collective bargaining process is dependent on a solid ground of good, thorough, and efficient planning.
+The preparation for any collective bargaining begins with planning.
+The success of any collective bargaining process depends on a solid ground of good, thorough, and efficient planning.
 The process and route differ from company to company.
 The process flow used here is the model operated by one of the big gates in the industry.
 The process of bargaining in all companies tends to follow the same trajectory.
-However, there could be very mild variations from the conceptual phase of the intent to negotiate by the unions to implement a negotiated agreement.
+However, there could be mild variations from the conceptual phase of the unions’ intent to negotiate to the implementation of a negotiated agreement.

 Union